SOCI 210: Sociological perspectives

 • Colonial powers viewed geographical delineation as primary

-• Not common in much of the world
+• Not (then) common in much of the world

 • Boundaries used to frame discourse both between colonial powers and between colonizer/colonized